-Below are advice and tips on handling and caring for your art.
+Below we have outlined our sustainability visions and goals.
 While we have endeavoured to be as accurate as possible no liability is assumed for any errors herein.
 It is the responsibility of users to ensure the correctness of all information.
 For help with orders, please visit our Store Help and FAQS page, or use our Contact page.

 Scientists forecast that our global climate will continue to change this century, the next and perhaps beyond.
 The extent and magnitude of this change depend largely on the heat-trapping gases emitted worldwide.
 Rising temperatures, ozone depletion levels, polar ice caps melts and greenhouse gas emissions, to name a but a few, adverse environmental effects, demand our international and communal efforts to reverse these changes.

 Our enterprise, management and staff, want to participate in a culture of sustainability, engendering wholesome, beneficial and positive attitudes for all the people in our world towards the planet we live in.
 We strive to discover and adopt new and old manners and methods of recycling, converting, recovering and salvaging.
 Our goal is to become a ‘greener’ business with a zero-waste, or a 'no-landfill' manufacturing enterprise.

 We have adopted a strategy which consists of the adoption of a three-pronged approach, to achieve a greener footprint.
 These three green avenues are: Sustainable Sourcing, Sustainable Consumption and Sustainable Wastage.
 We hope that you, the Customers, in buying our picture frames, will also want to join us and share our desire for a cleaner, greener environment and better environment.